danbev/learning-knative/README.md

 are configured, a filesystem mounted, and a process is started.
 The metadata and the filesystem is contained in an image (more on this later).

-A container image, it has all the libraries, file it needs to run.
-It does not have an entire OS but instead uses the underlying hosts kernel which saves space compared to a separate VM.
+A container image, it has all the libraries, files it needs to run.
+It does not have an entire OS but instead uses the underlying host's kernel which saves space compared to a separate VM.

 Also it is worth mentioning that a running container is a process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system)).
 It could also include seccomp (Secure Computing mode) which is a way to filter the system calls allowed to be performed, apparmor (prevents access to files the process should not access), and linux capabilities (reducing what a privileged process can do).
 More on these three security features can be found later in this document.

 ### Namespaces
 The namespace API consists of three system calls: